postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 ## Generating a GitHub personal access token

-To integrate with GitHub, you will need a GitHub Personal Access Token.
+To integrate with GitHub, you will need a GitHub personal access token.

 1. Log in to [GitHub](https://github.com/).